InteractiveAdvertisingBureau/iabtcf-es/modules/cmpapi/README.md

   'getTCData': (next, tcData, status) => {

+    /*
+     * If using with 'removeEventListener' command, add a check to see if tcData is not a boolean. */ if (typeof tcData !== 'boolean') {

       // tcData will be constructed via the TC string and can be added to here tcData.reallyImportantExtraProperty = true;

+    }

     // pass data and status along
     next(tcData, status);